Almamy62/DataScienceProjects/README.md

 # DataScienceProjects
 Welcome to my Github Profile;
-You can find listed two of my project.
+You can find listed here my personal and professional projects.
-DMS Project which focused on data exploration, analysis and modelling of healthcare data.
+The Length Of Stay (LOS) Project focused on data exploration, analysis and statistical inference of healthcare data.